The Difference Between Eczema & Psoriasis

 Other Skin Conditions That Look Similar

-psoralen ultraviolet A (PUVA) is a treatment for severe psoriasis.
-This treatment requires the patient to sit in UV light after being injected with a drug called psoralen, in order to eradicate their skin lesions.
+PUVA therapy involves taking or applying a medication called psoralen before exposure to UVA light to enhance its effectiveness.
 Psoralens are plant-derived substances that when combined with UVA, create a chemical reaction that kills the abnormal skin cells responsible for psoriasis.

 Psoriasis may also be treated with topical medications such as corticosteroids or coal tar, which help reduce inflammation and pain by reducing the growth of cells in the top layer of skin and trapping fluid between layers.